 As part of the Breakthrough Lab we’ll support your early-stage company with business resources, advice and coursework.
 Select applicants will have an opportunity to present their business proposals to potential investors.
 Coursework includes:

 - Treasury and banking products

 - Data mining and analytics

 - Security, privacy, fraud prevention

 The Breakthrough Lab is open to:

-- Entrepreneurial-spirited teams with a minimum of two and a maximum of five members and at least 50% minority representation
+- Entrepreneurial-spirited teams with a minimum of two and a maximum of five members

 - Ideas related to financial technology/promoting financial inclusion